abahor/scripts/README.md

  it need some testing and fixaiton in the ending part of it

-finally you can branch this repository and share your own cool scripts
+finally you can fork it and share your own cool scripts, lets make it big.

 sincerely
 abahor melad